Chapter 17:

 “Coming in at 3 o’ clock!”

-Just as the words left her mouth the rock barrier was shattered with a powerful blow, scattering packed earth and stone across the ground before the beast disappeared again in a blur of incredible speed.
+Just as the words left her mouth the rock barrier was shattered with a powerful blow, scattering packed earth and bits of dirt across the ground before the beast disappeared again in a blur of incredible speed.

 And before Roy had time to rebuild that portion Sahaela’s voice again came from overhead.